phemex-docs/phemex-docs.github.io/source/includes/_generic.md

 * **wss://ws.phemex.com** 200/5m

 ### IP ratelimits
-   Currently Phemex restricts every IP 5,000 REST API requests in 5 minutes window.
+   Currently Phemex restricts every IP 5,000 requests in 5 minutes window.
    If exceeded this IP capacity, the user would be blocked in the following 5 minutes.

 ### REST API ratelimit rules